Fall 2017 – Spring 2018 Residential Dining Plan Prices

 - Give strong consideration to the dining plan you choose.
-Meals do not carry over from one semester to the next; there is no refund for unused meals at the end of each semester.
+All remaining meals are forfeited at the end of the semester; there is no refund for unused meals at the end of each semester.

 - You may change your dining plan until the last day to drop a course without a grade for the semester/summer session at dining.missouri.edu or the Campus Dining Services office at 900 Virginia Avenue.